sveltejs/kit/documentation/docs/99-troubleshooting.md

 ### FAQ

-Please see the [FAQ](/faq) for solutions to common issues as well as other helpful tips and tricks.
+Please see the [FAQ](/faq) for solutions to common issues and helpful tips and tricks.

 ### Support